mindgruve/mg-reverse-proxy/README.md

 ## Cache Adapters
 Configuration of MG-Reverse-Proxy is handled through cache adapters.
 Included in the source code is a generic adapter, and one for WordPress.
 If you want to write your own adapter implement the **CacheAdapterInterface**.

-The WordPress adapter was developed to allow developers to quickly cache their WordPress sites.
+Notes: The WordPress adapter was developed to allow developers to quickly cache their WordPress sites.
 The WordPress adapter will cache all responses as long as the user isn't logged in.
-If your application already sets cache headers, or you utilize a plugin like w3-total-cache, use the Generic Adapter instead.
+To do this the WordPress adapter sets cache header values.
+If your application already sets cache headers, or you utilize a plugin like w3-total-cache, use the Generic Adapter instead since it will respect the Headers set by your application.

 ## Stores
 Symfony HTTPCache has the concept of a cache store.
 By default, this is a local directory on the file system.